csev/dj4e-market/README.md

     # }

 Add an entry to point Django at your newly created MySQL database.
-In this example, your PythonAnywhere account is `drchuck` and the database you created is `mkt` and the password you set for the database is `phone_153742`.
+In this example, your PythonAnywhere account is `drchuck` and the database you created is `market` and the password you set for the database is `phone_153742`.
 Change the sample values below to match the values for your database.

     DATABASES = {
         'default': {
             'ENGINE': 'django.db.backends.mysql',
-            'NAME': 'drchuck$ads',
+            'NAME': 'drchuck$market',
             'USER': 'drchuck',
             'PASSWORD': 'phone_153742',
             'HOST': 'drchuck.mysql.pythonanywhere-services.com',